UNICEF Goodwill Ambassador Orlando Bloom visits children displaced by Cyclone Idai in Mozambique

 “It’s remarkable to see children, who have been through so much, gain a sense of normality in the safe spaces set up by UNICEF, where they are free to sing, dance, play and just be children,” said Bloom.
 “These are children and young people with dreams, they want to be in school.
 But almost everyone I’ve met here has lost their classrooms, their books and crucial identification documents due to the cyclones.
 Without IDs they are unregistered, almost invisible and vulnerable to exploitation.
-It is heartbreaking.”
+It is heartbreaking.” said Orlando Bloom.

 UNICEF is supporting families affected by the cyclones to either return home or relocate to safer places.
 UNICEF is also providing healthcare, nutrition, education, water and sanitation, and protection services.
 In the days following the storm, UNICEF and its partners restored water supplies to thousands of people in Beira and procured and administered 1 million doses of the cholera vaccine, thereby curbing a large cholera outbreak.

 Bloom also visited the Mutua resettlement area in Beira, currently home to around 1,500 people affected by the cyclones, nearly half of whom are children.
 Bloom danced and sang with young children and spoke to them about their hopes and dreams for the future.

 The actor also visited a primary school in Beira, which was damaged in the cyclone and later repaired by the students themselves.